What are Your Options for Debt Consolidation in San Diego, CA?

-If you are at a place where you you need more help with you debts than a debt consolidation loan than debt settlement or debt relief may be the next thing you would want to look into.
+If you are at a place where you need more help with your debts than a debt consolidation loan, then debt settlement or debt relief may be the next thing you would want to look into.

 Your best bet is to talk to a debt settlement specialist, like any of the professionals at Alleviate Financial Services.

-We have programs available that will help you settle your debts—for less than you owe—and you may qualify for them.
+We have programs available in San Diego, CA that will help you settle your debts—for less than you owe—and you may qualify for them.

 Schedule a free consultation today for a risk-free debt assessment.
 The only thing you have to lose is your debt.